stonybrook-lin539/main/source/02_n-grams/09_stopwords.md

 - $\in$
 - the US laws for assigning children to schools

+::: solution
+- Yes
+- Yes
+- Yes
+- It depends.
+- Yes
+- It depends.
+If the same child could be assigned to several different schools, then this is not a function; but if the law assigns a child at a certain should or should not go to school, then this is a function.
 :::

 Given this very general understanding of functions, we can define stop word removal as a function $\mathit{del}$ that takes as its input a string $s$ and a set $S$ of stop words.